 A support philosophy guides how your customer service team operates.
 However, when your entire organization rallies behind the same shared values and vision, it can impact everything from revenue to retention.

 Here are a few of the well-documented benefits of having a customer service philosophy:

 - Increased revenue: Bain Capital found that companies that obsess over their customer experience drive revenues 4–8% higher than those who don’t.

-- Clearer KPIs and metrics: Defining your support values helps clarify the key metrics that influence your bottom line.
-For example, at Zappos, their philosophy of ‘delivering WOW’ drove them to shift away from tracking the number of calls handled to customer satisfaction metrics instead.
+- Clearer KPIs and metrics: Defining your support values helps clarify the key metrics influencing your bottom line.
+For example, their philosophy of ‘delivering WOW’ at Zappos drove them away from tracking the number of calls handled to customer satisfaction metrics instead.

 - Stronger brand identity: A strong brand identity improves customer trust and can increase word-of-mouth marketing.
 Your support philosophy influences the essential elements of your brand: voice, tone, and visuals.

-- Higher customer loyalty: Microsoft discovered that 96% of customers say service is one of the most critical aspects in their commitment to a brand.
+- Higher customer loyalty: Microsoft discovered that 96% of customers say service is one of the most critical aspects of their commitment to a brand.

 - Lower employee turnover: Employees who believe their company has a higher purpose and vision are 27% more likely to stick around.